Amazon union organizers deflated as vote tilts against them

 With nearly half the ballots counted Thursday night, 1,100 warehouse workers had rejected the union while 463 voted in favor of it.

-The count will resume Friday morning in Birmingham, Alabama, where agents for the National Labor Relations Board are counting each vote by hand.
+The count resumed Friday morning in Birmingham, Alabama, where agents for the National Labor Relations Board are counting each vote by hand.
 The Retail, Wholesale and Department Store Union, which is organizing the Amazon workers in Bessemer, said that 3,215 votes were sent in — about 55% of the nearly 6,000 workers who were eligible to vote.
-Whichever side secures the majority of the votes will be declared the winner .
+Whichever side secures the majority of the votes will be declared the winner.

+For Amazon, which has more than 950,000 workers in the U.S. and has fought hard against organizing efforts, a union loss could chill similar attempts around the company.

 Stuart Appelbaum, the president of the retail union, struck a grim tone in a statement Thursday night as the initial results rolled in, signaling that the union will put up a legal fight if the vote doesn’t go its way.